 The squadron answered the call of the United Nations war effort during the Korean War from November 1950 to December 1953.
 2 Squadron was attached to the 18th Fighter-Bomber Wing U.S. Air Force for the duration of the war.
 Initially flying the P-51 Mustang The squadron was re-equipped with the F-86 Sabre in February 1953.
 During the war the squadron flew a total of 12,067 sorties, most being dangerous ground attack missions.
 74 of the 94 Mustangs and 4 out of the 22 Sabres were lost, along with 34 pilots.

 For its actions, the squadron received the Republic of Korea Presidential Unit Citation, United States Presidential Unit Citation, and numerous other awards and decorations.

-After the Korean War the Squadron received a shipment Canadair Sabre Mk.6’s accompanied by the De Havilland Vampire
+After the Korean War the Squadron received a shipment of Canadair Sabre Mk.6’s accompanied by the De Havilland Vampire

 Conversion to the new Mirage III occurred in 1963 and the Angolan conflict started four years later in 1967.
 The squadron fought in several engagements during the South-West Africa/Angola Border War.
 In 1978 2 Squadron moved again this time making AFB Hoedspruit in the then Eastern Transvaal their home.
-The Boarder War ended in 1989 and following year the Squadron was once again re-equipped the mirages made way for the Atlas Cheetah C’s and D’s.
-The Cheetah’s were never used operationally but did partake in many joint exercises with foreign Airforce’s.
+The Border War ended in 1989 and the following year the Squadron was once again re-equipped the mirages made way for the Atlas Cheetah C’s and D’s.
+The Cheetahs were never used operationally but did partake in many joint exercises with foreign Airforce’s.

 One very notable exercise was with the German Luftwaffe in 2006 where 40 live V3S "Snake" short-range air-to-air missiles were fired at the Denel Overberg Test Range.